 Unless otherwise stated, for power class 3 UEs, the beam correspondence side condition for SSB and CSI-RS specified in subclause 6.6 shall apply to the transmission tests.

+Unless otherwise stated, the UE min peak EIRP requirements and UE spherical coverage requirements specified in clause 6.2.1 does not apply to initial access and RRC_INACTIVE.

 Transmitter requirements for CA operation apply only when the DMRS initialization parameters (including the case when the UE applies cell ID as DMRS scrambling ID) are different across all CCs.
 The UE may use higher MPR values outside this limitation.

 Transmitter requirements for UL MIMO operation apply when the UE transmits on 2 ports on the same CDM group.
 The UE may use higher MPR values outside this limitation.